 1. Where is the best place to live in Kenya?

-Some of the best places in Kenya are Nairobi, Nanyuki, Nakuru, Mombasa, Eldoret, Kisumu, and Nyeri.
-See more details and why.
+Some of the best places in Kenya are; Nairobi, Nanyuki, Nakuru, Mombasa, Eldoret, Kisumu, and Nyeri.
+In details, see the best places in Kenya.

 2. How much does it cost to live in Kenya?